YUNEEC/pyulgresample/README.md

 Simple scripts to analyse ulog data using pandas python package

 ## Installation
-To prevent any conflict with the system python version, it is suggested to use a virtual enrionment with python version 3 and higher.
+To prevent any conflict with the system python version, it is suggested to use a virtual enrionment with python version 3.6 and higher.
+Otherwise, python 3.6 and higher must be the python system version.
+If you don't have 3.6 installed on your machinge, you can follow this [tutorial](http://ubuntuhandbook.org/index.php/2017/07/install-python-3-6-1-in-ubuntu-16-04-lts/).

 ### virtualenvwrapper